 Doctors are working to learn more about amyloidosis, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

-Stem cell transplantation.
-Based on research in some medical centers, stem cell transplantation (see the Treatment Options section) may be offered to patients more often for amyloidosis.
+- Stem cell transplantation.
+Based on research in some medical centers, stem cell transplantation may be offered to patients more often for amyloidosis.
+See the Treatment Options section for more information.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current amyloidosis treatments in order to improve patients’ comfort and quality of life.
+- Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current amyloidosis treatments to improve patients’ comfort and quality of life.